 December 7, 2011, while Toubin was on tour in Portland, OR, a runaway cab crashed through his first-floor hotel room – landing on top of him.
 In critical condition and sedated in the ICU for over five weeks, and in full-time intensive rehabilitation for months, the soul proprietor’s friends and fans around the United States took action – throwing dozens of benefits in his honor everywhere from New York to Los Angeles and Detroit to New Orleans – featuring everyone from Yeah Yeah Yeahs to Ty Segall to Maragaret Cho.
-Many operations and months of physical therapy later, New York Night Train’s conducter proved that he would not let 26 major injuries bring him down – making his public debut as the surprise DJ at Jack White’s Webster Hall show April 27 (less than five months after the accident that doctors predicted would take more than a year to recover from enough to function on a basic level).
+Many operations and months of physical therapy later, New York Night Train’s conductor proved that he would not let 26 major injuries bring him down – making his public debut as the surprise DJ at Jack White’s Webster Hall show April 27 (less than five months after the accident that doctors predicted would take at least a year to recover from enough to function on a basic level).

 – Soul Clap and Dance-Off (2007-present) – 3rd Saturday of every month in New York ( Brooklyn Bowl – formerly at Glasslands) plus on the road dozens of dates annually.
 North America’s most popular soul party and still growing…

 – Shakin’ All Over Under Sideways Down!
 (2008 – present) – Fridays at Home Sweet Home – "maximum rock and soul" dancing every Friday night – wild raw rhythm and blues and early rock’n’roll!
 Plus occasional global guest DJs and live performances by the likes of Wreckless Eric, Kid Congo Powers, Straight Arrows, etc.